Get a VPS server with a 15% discount

 00Seconds

-Installing a Minecraft Bedrock/PE Server
+Installing a Minecraft Bedrock/PE Server on Ubuntu 20.04

 Previously, we published an article on creating a Minecraft Java server.
 This time, we will look at the process of installing a Minecraft Bedrock/Pocket Edition server.